What is the EUVP?

 Timing of your EUVP Study Tour:

-If selected, you will receive a list of possible starting dates throughout the calendar year for your visit.
-Delegation staff and the EUVP Secretariat in Brussels will work with you to find a possible date that fits your schedule.
+If selected, you will receive a list of possible starting dates throughout the year for your visit.
+The EUVP Coordinator and the EUVP Secretariat in Brussels will work with you to identify a date that fits your schedule.